zhmiao/OpenCompoundDomainAdaptation-OCDA/README.md

 First, please download [C-Digits](https://drive.google.com/file/d/1ro-up5YDq1Cm9n_JaOG9pRbfPYVxcV8P/view?usp=sharing), save it to a directory, and change the dataset root in the config file accordingly.
 The file contains MNIST, MNIST-M, SVHN, SVHN-bal, and SynNum.

+For C-Faces, please download [Multi-PIE](http://www.cs.cmu.edu/afs/cs/project/PIE/MultiPie/Multi-Pie/Home.html) first.
+Since it is a proprietary dataset, we can only privide the data list we used during training [here](https://drive.google.com/file/d/1OGPAJz5OXelzRE0kEhyU8h4cqgbewj_r/view?usp=sharing).
+We will update the dataset function accordingly.

 ## Getting Started (Training & Testing)